angel208/my-portfolio/src/projects/nova-drive/index.md

 The rest methods are designed with best practices in mind, and although the API is not 100% RESTful, it draws ideas from the REST APIs of the biggest drive solutions in the market.

-All the endpoints are secured using JWT, so the users have access only to its files (and in a future version of the app, the files that are shared with it).
+All the endpoints are secured using **JWT** (Json Web Tokens), so the users have access only to its files (and in a future version of the app, the files that are shared with it).
 Last but not least, the structure of the data that you provide to the endpoints is fully validated, so if a call is missing a field or is not correctly formatted, an HTTP error is thrown accompanied by a message telling you the incorrect field.

 ![Data verification](./data_verification_capture.png)

 ###Storage options

-The app can be configured to store the files in a directory inside the local file system or in a previously created AWS S3 Bucket.
+The app can be configured to store the files in a directory inside the **local file system** or in a previously created AWS **S3 Bucket**.
 This configuration is made just by changing a few parameters in the config file.

 Even though the local file system and an S3 buckets are the only options available in version 1 of the app, the code is built  in a way that abstracts where is it getting the files from.
 This means that adding another storage option is possible without touching the app's codebase.